16n-faderbank/16n-faderbank.github.io/index.md

 ## UPDATE: v2.0.0 is out now!

 > Firmware v2 makes it easier than ever to configure your 16n.
-[Find out more at the lines thread](TKTKTK).
-Upgrading to Firmware v2.0 can be done from any computer you can install Teensy Loader on.
-Full instructions are [on the wiki](https://github.com/16n-faderbank/16n/wiki/Firmware:-installation-instructions)
+[Find out more at the lines thread](https://llllllll.co/t/16n-firmware-2-0-0-release-and-official-thread/30976).
+Upgrading to Firmware v2.0.0 can be done from any computer you can install Teensy Loader on.
+Full instructions are [on the wiki](https://github.com/16n-faderbank/16n/wiki/Firmware:-installation-instructions).
+And the firmware release [can be found here](https://github.com/16n-faderbank/16n/releases/tag/v2.0.0)

 ## What is that thing?